Steve's Gastronomic Home Page

 Eischen's bar, where you can come in for a beer or pop

 The concept of a "bar" was probably a little different in the early 1900's than today, with the idea being as long as Eischen's has been open that it is really a family place.
 Children are welcome if accompanied by adults, and in that respect it is no different from most restaurants where beer is served.
 A wood paneled bar near the building's entrance is a good place to sit while waiting for a table or to get something to drink (Eischen's has beer and pop, but no iced tea).
 The standard procedure is to place an order when you arrive, and wait for a table to become available while the food is cooking.
-The chicken takes anywhere between a half hour to over an hour to cook (depending on how busy the kitchen is), so the employees are used to advising customers that they should go ahead and order even if no tables are available.
+The chicken takes 15 minutes to cook, but the wait for food to be served is usually anywhere between a half hour to over an hour (depending on how busy the kitchen is) waiting for fryers to become available.
+The employees can advise customers when orders will be ready.

 Eischen's kitchen